Image

 Phase N/A

-• Participants must live within a three-hour drive of the study site for convenience.
+• Duration: Participants need to live within three hours of the study site.

 Study details